 Canadian tenor Adam Luther made his Pacific Opera Victoria debut in 2011 as Anatol in Samuel Barber's Vanessa.
-He returns in the 2014/15 season for the roles of Froh in Wagner's Das Rheingold and Pinkerton in Puccini's Madama Butterfly.
+The 2014/15 season sees his return for the roles of Froh in Wagner's Das Rheingold and Pinkerton in Puccini's Madama Butterfly.

 During the 2012-2013 season Mr Luther also appeared as Count Danilo in The Merry Widow with Toronto Operetta Theatre.
 In the summer of 2013 he made two role debuts to critical and audience acclaim: Don Jose in Carmen with Saskatoon Opera and Alfredo Germont in La traviata with Highlands Opera Festival.

-Highlights for 2013-2014 included debuting with Edmonton Opera as First Jew in Salome and the Earl of Essex in Benjamin Brittenís Gloriana with Torontoís Opera in Concert.
-He also performed with the Newfoundland Symphony Orchestra in Handelís Messiah and sang a recital entitled Opera nella Chiesa with Torontoís newest concert series, Recitals at Rosedale.
+Highlights for 2013-2014 included debuting with Edmonton Opera as First Jew in Salome and the Earl of Essex in Benjamin Britten’s Gloriana with Toronto’s Opera in Concert.
+He also performed with the Newfoundland Symphony Orchestra in Handel’s Messiah and sang a recital entitled Opera nella Chiesa with Toronto’s newest concert series, Recitals at Rosedale.

 Mr. Luther has been a featured soloist with the Newfoundland Symphony Orchestra, Manitoba Chamber Orchestra, Sounds of the Festival in Parry Sound, Aldeburgh Connection, Chorus Niagara, and the Arts and Letters Club of Toronto.
 He received his Bachelor of Music degree from Wilfrid Laurier University, as well as a Diploma in Opera from both Wilfrid Laurier University and the University of Toronto.